Skip to main content

 There's a quote from critic Mark Caro that I think about a lot.
 I shared it back when I did my critical survey of Pixar movies.
 Writing about Finding Nemo, Caro wrote in the Chicago Tribune in 2003, "Classic film eras tend to get recognized in retrospect while we take for granted timeless works passing before our eyes.
 So let's pause to appreciate what's been going on at Pixar Animation Studios."

 I think that captures the aspirations of all active-minded media consumers.
 Or at least, it ought to.
-"This good thing won't last forever, so savor it while it before the sun goes down."
+"This good thing won't last forever, so savor it before the sun goes down."

 Modern Times (1936)